illumos/docs/docs/about/announcement.md

 [Slide 8, 11:28]

 So there's a large number of people.
-I started the project, so I guess I'm the defactor "leader".
+I started the project, so I guess I'm the de facto "leader".
 But you know, there's actually quite a - it was a dozen when I wrote this, it's probably grown since then.
 This project started out with just a few developers, that I wanted have real focus on just getting the code done.
 Without engaging in a lot of conversation.
 Even with that small, focused